Sustainable transport: Mass motorization

 The post-war years brought increased wealth and a demand for much greater mobility for people and goods.
 The number of road vehicles in Britain increased fivefold between 1950 and 1979, with similar trends in other Western nations.
 Most affluent countries and cities invested heavily in bigger and better-designed roads and motorways, which were considered essential to underpin growth and prosperity.
 Transport planning became a branch of Urban Planning and identified induced demand as a pivotal change from "predict and provide" toward a sustainable approach incorporating land use planning and public transit.
 Public investment in transit, walking and cycling declined dramatically in the United States, Great Britain and Australia, although this did not occur to the same extent in Canada or mainland Europe.

 Concerns about the sustainability of this approach became widespread during the 1973 oil crisis and the 1979 energy crisis.
 The high cost and limited availability of fuel led to a resurgence of interest in alternatives to single occupancy vehicle travel.

 Transport innovations dating from this period include high-occupancy vehicle lanes, citywide carpool systems and transportation demand management.
-Singapore implemented congestion pricing in the late 1970s, and Curitiba began implementing its Bus Rapid Transit system in the early 1980s.
+Singapore was the first country in the world to implement congestion pricing in 1975, and Curitiba began implementing its Bus Rapid Transit system in the early 1980s.

 Relatively low and stable oil prices during the 1980s and 1990s led to significant increases in vehicle travel from 1980 to 2000, both directly because people chose to travel by car more often and for greater distances, and indirectly because cities developed tracts of suburban housing, distant from shops and from workplaces, now referred to as urban sprawl.
 Trends in freight logistics, including a movement from rail and coastal shipping to road freight and a requirement for just in time deliveries, meant that freight traffic grew faster than general vehicle traffic.

 At the same time, the academic foundations of the "predict and provide" approach to transport were being questioned, notably by Peter Newman in a set of comparative studies of cities and their transport systems dating from the mid-1980s.

 The British Government's White Paper on Transport marked a change in direction for transport planning in the UK.
 In the introduction to the White Paper, Prime Minister Tony Blair stated thatWe recognise that we cannot simply build our way out of the problems we face.
 It would be environmentally irresponsible – and would not work.

 A companion document to the White Paper called "Smarter Choices" researched the potential to scale up the small and scattered sustainable transport initiatives then occurring across Britain, and concluded that the comprehensive application of these techniques could reduce peak period car travel in urban areas by over 20%.

 A similar study by the United States Federal Highway Administration, was also released in 2004 and also concluded that a more proactive approach to transportation demand was an important component of overall national transport strategy.